Right Bank Restaurants

 well worth it for the big splurge, such as last night stuff,

-celebration, etc. Get a Kir Royal as an apéritif if you have any extra
+celebration, etc. Get a Kir Royal as an apéritif if you feel festive—it's one of the house drinks and it's made of champagne

 and crème de cassis (black current liqueur).
 Both of these